minima-global/storefront/README.md

 The example below creates a MiniDapp store on a server using [SeaweedFS](https://github.com/chrislusf/seaweedfs).

-First, setup a [SeaweedFS](https://github.com/chrislusf/seaweedfs) file server for hosting the [Minima MiniDapps](https://github.com/minima-global/MiniDAPP):
+First, setup a SeaweedFS file server:

 1. Download a [SeaweedFS](https://github.com/chrislusf/seaweedfs) image for your system ([SeaweedFS releases](https://github.com/chrislusf/seaweedfs/releases))
 2. Create a directory for the MiniDapps